PretendoNetwork/website/docs/en_US/install/wiiu.md

 <img src="/assets/images/docs/install/wiiu/pnid/pretendo-eula.jpg" width="100%">

 Finally, set up your PNID, email and password.
-Once all of this is done, you will be able to use Pretendo Servers.
+Once all of this is done, you will be able to use Pretendo servers.